First Offense Domestic Violence in Connecticut

 Another popular option for first offense domestic violence offenders is the family violence education program.
 The family violence program or "FVEP" is a diversionary program that can be used by first-time offenders who have no prior record of a conviction for a domestic violence crime.
 The program consists of an educational component of 9 classes and a requirement to refrain from getting arrested for another domestic violence crime during the program period.
 Since courts take domestic violence seriously, getting granted entry to the FVEP is not automatic.
 You should retain a qualified Connecticut domestic violence attorney to make a professional presentation on your behalf.Hostile Victims

 In most cases, we handle the victim is supportive of the accused and want to see a favorable outcome.
 However, there are some situations where the victim is strongly opposed to a favorable resolution and wants to see the accused prosecuted.

 We provide free initial consultations.
-We have 25 years of experience defending domestic violence allegations throughout the State of Connecticut.
+We have more than 30 years of experience defending domestic violence allegations throughout the State of Connecticut.
 Working with an experienced Connecticut domestic violence lawyer can make a difference in the result of your case.